 Telephone: (33) 3637-9982 / 3651-8378 / 3651-8506

 Instituto Cultural Cabanas is located at the far eastern end of the downtown Plaza Tapatia.
-This building used to be the home for orphans but now proudly displays many many Orozco murals.
+This building used to be the home for orphans but now proudly displays many Orozco murals.
 The most spectacular of the murals are in the main part of the building.
 They cover the walls and the ceilings.
 There are several benches and tables on which you can lay down and look up at the murals.

 This building contains 23 different patios and courtyards.
 There are also several changing art exhibits displayed in this building.
 Many citrus trees grace the courtyards.
 Beware of picking the fruit however.
 What looks like ripe oranges and grapefruits are really fruit that is quite sour.
 The varieties of citrus planted here are not meant to be eaten.
 They are ornamental.
 Admission is charged to this museum and there is a student discount.
 For more information call 3-617-4440.

 Museo Clemente Orozco is located just east of the Minerva Circle off of Avenida Vallarta.
 This building is the former workshop and home of Clemente Orozco.
 You will find many photographs, tools, clothing, and Orozco’s personal easel inside the building.
 There is also a three story window, and in front of this window you will find a huge Orozco mural entitled “Alegoria del Vino.”
 The museum is open Tuesday through Sunday from 10 until 2pm.
 For more information call PHONE NUMBER 3-616-8329.

 Palacio Gobierno contains the most famous murals by Jose Clemente Orozco.
 I have studied several of these in previous art courses.
 There is a lot of activity in these murals.
 I found that by lying down on the stairs, underneath the murals, I could relax and enjoy the paintings more.
 Many of his murals are of themes about war, freedom, and oppression.

 The building the murals are in was built in 1643.
 If you are lucky you will run into a short gentleman that looks part Mexican and Japanese.
 He will offer you his tour guide services FREE of charge.
 He speaks 9 different languages fluently.